trevorh2007/spree_shop/README.md

 X image sizes on products, higher res
 X fix cart show page on mobile, maybe do an if/else in the code file, find out if possible to use one set of styles if on mobile vs full screen
 X S3 AWS Setup in backend
+X Favicon integration
+X Message for missionary to be included

 - mobile
 - add terms and conditions from kyles email